wangpin34/fs-h5/README.md

     Initialize specified spaces file sandbox.
 This function should be called before all fs api perform.

+    **Note**：the first argument of callback always been error object or null.

 * fs.isInitialized()

-	Return the state about if file system is initialized succssfully.
+	Return the state that indicates whether file system is initialized succssfully.

 * fs.mkdir(path, callback)

     Create directory.
-If parent dir non-exists, it will try to create parent dir firstly if property create in option is true.
+If parent dir non-exists, it will try to create parent dir firstly.

 * fs.writeFile(path, data, callback)